bartels/django-buster/README.md

 ## Operation

 Upon rendering a template, the `buster` template will read the busters.json using Django's staticfiles storagefile.
-It will append the hash found in that file if it exists.
-The busters.json file is only read once, after which it is cached until either the cache timeout setting is reached or a reload is forced using the management command (see below).
+It will append the hash found in that file if it exists. if `settings.BUSTER_CACHE` is True, the busters.json file is only read once, after which it is cached in memory.
+This is the default when `DEBUG = False`.

-## Management commands

-Because django-buster caches the busters.json file, a management command is provided to re-read the file.
-It is advised to run this command as part of your deployment process.

-`manage.py buster reload`: will re-read the busters.json file and re-cache its contents.
-Run this after deploying static assets.

-`manage.py buster clear`: will clear the cached version of the busters.json file.

 ## Settings

 `BUSTER_FILE`
-This is the location of your busters.json file.
-This path is relative to your STATIC_ROOT directory.
+This is the path of your busters.json file.
+This path is relative to your `STATIC_ROOT` directory.
 Defaults to `dist/busters.json`

-`BUSTER_CACHE_KEY`
-The cache key to use for caching the busters.json file.
-Defaults to `BUSTERS_JSON`

-`BUSTER_CACHE_TIMEOUT`
-The timeout for caching the busters.json file contents.
-Defaults to cache indefinitely.
+`BUSTER_CACHE`
+Whether to cache busters.json after first load.
+If this is True, then the busters.json file will not be read again until the server is reloaded.
+Defaults to True if `DEBUG = False`.